John Dowland: Micrologus (1609)

 Dowland published a translation of the Micrologus of Andreas Ornithoparcus in 1609, originally printed in Latin in Leipzig in 1517.

 Varietie of Lute-Lessons (1610)

 This was published by Dowland's son Robert in 1610 and contains solo lute works by his father and others.
+The volume also includes a short treatise by Dowland on lute playing.

 A Musicall Banquet (1610)

 This was likewise published by Dowland's son that year.
 It contains three songs by his father: